 For most people, the more equity you have, the better.
 How much equity you really need depends on a variety of factors.
 One factor is the reason why you are selling.
 If you are selling because you have to relocate, you may need only 10% of your home’s market value.
 If you simply desire to move up in size or change neighborhoods, you probably need at least 15%.

 Most people need what they recover from the sale to apply to a down payment on a new home.
 If you do not need it for a down payment, you may want to consult with a financial planner about the best way to use it.
 You may want to deposit it into a retirement account or create a home equity line of credit, or use it to fund other investments.

-If you are thinking about selling your home, contact a real estate expert at Katie Zarpas Group for more information by calling 757.500.5596 or scheduling an appointment online.
+If you are thinking about selling your home, contact the real estate expert at Katie Zarpas Group for more information by calling 757.500.5596 or scheduling an appointment online.
 Katie Zarpas can give you a more accurate evaluation of your home’s value.
-They can answer your questions about home equity calculations, the real estate market, and any other questions you have about selling your home.
+She can answer your questions about home equity calculations, the real estate market, and any other questions you have about selling your home.